Traffic signs by country: Mauritius

+Morocco

+Nigeria

+Road signs in Nigeria do not differ greatly from those used in the rest of the African continent.
+However, it notably makes use of a yellow background for warning and prohibitory signs, as well as yellow text for the stop sign.

 Sierra Leone

-Road signs in Sierra Leone are standardized road signs and closely follow those used in Italy with certain distinctions.
-They are written in English.
+Road signs in Sierra Leone are similar in appearance to those used in Italy with certain distinctions.
+They are written in English in uppercase letters.

+Somalia

+Road signs in Somalia are similar in appearance to those used in Italy with certain distinctions.
+They are written in Arabic and Somali.

+Uganda

+Road signs in Uganda are largely derived from the British road sign system since the country is a former British colony.

 Asia

 Road signs in Asia differ by country.
-Typically, Asian countries closely follow Europe in terms of road sign design, which means they are influenced by both the Vienna Convention on Road Signs and Signals and road signage standards of the European Union.
-In Cambodia, Thailand, Malaysia and Indonesia, road signs closely follow those used in Latin America, being influenced by both the Vienna Convention and the MUTCD, the only difference being the use of blue circle instead of the letter E or P.
+Typically, Asian countries closely follow Europe in terms of road sign design, which means they are influenced by the Vienna Convention on Road Signs and Signals, though a number of countries' signage has been influenced from the Manual on Uniform Traffic Control Devices (MUTCD), for example Cambodia, Japan, Thailand, Myanmar, Sri Lanka, Malaysia and Indonesia.

-Asian Highway signs are marked using white letters on a dark blue background.
+Asian Highway Network signs are marked using white letters on a dark blue background.
 In Turkey and Russia, European route numbers are indicated using white characters on a green rectangle and are signposted; however this is not the case in many other Asian countries.